-The next in our winter-long test schedule of the latest lights is an offering from Light and Motion – the Taz 800.
+The latest in our winter-long test schedule of the latest lights is an offering from Light and Motion – the Taz 800.

 Initial impressions indicate a reassuringly solid unit with intuitive controls allowing easy access to five modes and a bright white beam of impressive purity.

 As might be guessed from the moniker, its maximum output is 800 lumens: a beam Light and Motion claim can be sustained for two hours.
-We’ll report back in the subsequent review.
+We’ll report on the accuracy of this claim in the subsequent review.

 Four other modes offer diminished output but increased run times.
 The 400-lumen medium mode is claimed to run for four hours.
 The low, pulse, and flash modes each turn out a claimed 200 lumens for eight, 12, and 24 hours respectively.

 The Taz 800 is operated by two buttons on its upper surface.
 The clear oval button acts as an on-off switch, and a mode selector: press and release to change mode and press and hold to switch off.

 It also doubles as a fuel gauge, illuminating green, amber, red, or flashing red during charging to indicate capacity.
 In use, it will flash red when less than 25 per cent of the battery life remains, and with increased frequency when just five per cent is left, before shutting down when this threshold is breached, to protect the battery.